List of Drawn Together episodes

 This is a comprehensive list of episodes for the animated television comedy Drawn Together.
 Each episode (except "Lost in Parking Space, Part One" and "Nipple Ring-Ring Goes to Foster Care") contains at least one musical number that ties into the action of the scene in which it appears.
 These are either original songs (some parodies of existing songs) sung by the cast (often full-blown production numbers), or outside songs that play during montages.
 Season 1 premiered on October 27, 2004.
 Season 3, which consists of fourteen episodes, began airing on October 5, 2006.
-After a one-year hiatus, new episodes returned October 4, 2007 with the last seven episodes of Season 3.
-The series finale aired on November 14, 2007.
+After a one-year hiatus, season 3 returned on October 4, 2007 with the last episode airing on November 14, 2007.
+The series finale was released on April 20, 2010.
 A total of 36 episodes were produced over the series' three seasons.